moroz/yt-passwords-video/content/script.md

 On the screen, you can see a connection string in URL format.
 This string specifies that we want to connect to the database server at `localhost`, using the username `postgres`, and the password `postgres`.
 We want to connect to the database called `goma_dev`, and the part after the question mark means that we want to disable encryption, because we're not going to need it in development.
-If you type `psql` in the command line, and then type this connection string, you should be able to connect to the database, just like before.
+Now, in the command line, type `psql`, then paste this connection string and wrap it in double quotes.
+You should be able to connect to the database, just like before.
-On some shells, you may have to wrap the URL in double quotes.

 At long last, we can write some Go code.
 Make sure you are in the correct working directory, which is where you have initialized a Go module.
 Create a file named main.go and open it in a code editor.